 Underscores: Some hosts do not support underscores (

 _) in DNS records, and adding the DKIM record can cause an error.
-The underscore is required and you’ll want to contact your host and check if if they can manually add the record for you, or if they disallow underscores entirely.
+The underscore is required and you’ll want to contact your host to see if they disallow underscores entirely or if they can manually add the record for you.

 Semicolons: Some hosts require that you escape semicolons in records.
 If you’re getting an error try replacing